 Mountains, waterfalls, and serene views were calling our names for 4th of July this year.
-You may recall that we had an annual 4th of July mountain trip tradition going for a awhile (2010 2011 2012 2013), but we have done other things the last few years.
+You may recall that we had an annual 4th of July mountain trip tradition going for a while (2010 2011 2012 2013), but we have done other things like pheasant hunting and river rafting the last few years.

 We got up early Saturday morning, hit D Square donuts on our way out of town for a little sugar, and then got on the road.

 Our first planned stop was Tallulah Gorge, but we saw signs for great views at the Tallulah Point Overlook, which is basically a tourist trap.
 They point you to the great views which are conveniently on a patio area that you get to by walking through their store.
 Honestly, the view isn’t that great…nothing different than many views you see as your driving.

 We didn’t stay long at the overlook because we were anxious to see the gorge up close and personal.
 Since it was the Saturday before 4th of July the main parking lot for Tallulah Gorge was full, so we got directed to the overflow parking.
 The hike down to the gorge is not for the faint of heart.
 There are many warning signs at the beginning to make you aware that once you get down there, you will have make it back UP all those stairs.
 If you ever plan to go to Tallulah Gorge, bring water!
 You will need it regardless of how great of shape you are in.